SpinDoctorMRI/Alpha_Mesh_Swc/README.md

     --Delta = Smoothing parameter for skeleton of swc file.
     --simplify = Flag to simplify mesh
-    --min_faces = Minimum faces for the mesh --segment_meshes = Flag to produce seprate dendrite, and soma meshes.
+    --min_faces = Minimum faces for the mesh --segment_meshes = Flag to produce separate dendrite, and soma meshes.
     --soma_ext = File extension for soma mesh.
 Defaults to .wrl

 Currently computing the mesh accuracy for mixed cell descriptions is not supported.